PsiUpsilonEI/Bylaws/bylaws.md

 1. Shall be chaired by the President.
 2. Members shall be as described in Article V, Section 1, Subsection A.
 3. Shall act as a steering committee for the Chapter where policy decisions and future is discussed.
-4. Shall meet at least once every two (2) weeks, subject to the discretion of the Vice President.
+4. Shall meet at least once every two (2) weeks, subject to the discretion of the Vice President of Internal Affairs.
 5. May make decisions concerning the Chapter, which are valid until the next Chapter meeting at which point they must be brought to the attention of the brotherhood.

 ### Section 2: Judicial Committee